aplokwn/ABS2022_June/README.md

 1. Simply download the web application on Github > Code > Dowload ZIP.
 2. Import the project to your perfered IDE.
+3. If you are using VScode or IntelliJ IDEA as your IDE, you need to setup a tomcat server for running this application on the local host.

 <p align="right">(<a href="#top">back to top</a>)</p>